 Science as a Driver of Global Development: Financing Innovation and Health for a Resilient Future

-The 2026 Spring Meetings of the World Bank Group and the International Monetary Fund, from 13 to 19 April in Washington, D.C., offer a timely opportunity to bring science into the centre of discussions on debt, growth and development finance.
-In a context of tight fiscal space and overlapping crises, science and innovation are essential drivers of productivity, resilience and social stability.
-Yet their role is often treated as a downstream sectoral concern rather than a core element of macroeconomic strategy.
-Two proposed side events aim to address this gap by demonstrating how capital markets and development finance can systematically support scientific capacity and by highlighting the macro-critical importance of health sciences.
+The Spring Meetings of the World Bank Group and the International Monetary Fund, from 13–19 April 2026, provide an opportunity to place science at the centre of global discussions on debt, growth, and development finance.
+In a context of constrained fiscal space and overlapping global crises, science and innovation are essential drivers of productivity, resilience, and long-term economic stability.
+Yet they are often treated as sectoral issues rather than as core elements of macroeconomic strategy.

 Previous meetings in our Capital Markets Series include:

-If you would like to sponsor this event, participate as a speaker, or propose a panel discussion, please contact us at:
+If you would like to participate as a speaker, or propose a panel discussion, please contact us at:

 Registration form